Lifelong woman environmentalist trailblazes leadership path

-Danielle Szimanski, a dual-role U.S. Army Corps of Engineers, Baltimore District, ecologist and project manager, and Engineering With Nature (EWN) Coastal Practice lead, visits the Masonville Cove ecological park in Baltimore, Dec.
-21, 2021.
-As part of Women’s History month, Szimanski serves as a beacon of hope for women pursuing leadership roles.
+As part of Women's History month, Szimanski is a beacon of hope for women pursuing leadership roles.
 Her trailblazing path helps showcase how women advance, evaluate, and communicate environmental science that informs impactful decisions to protect the environment now and into the future.

-(U.S. Army photo by Greg Nash)
+Szimanski hopes to deepen communities' ability to intersect connections throughout nature to learn how the entire ecosystem works, how essential individual elements are and how they build upon each other.
+By operating for USACE and Engineering With Nature, she has the perfect platform to do just that.

 |Date Taken: